cerner/terra-core/packages/terra-popup/docs/README.md

 # Terra Popup

-The Terra Popup is higher order component that launches tether positioned content with the ability to display a dynamic arrow.
+The Terra Popup is higher order component that launches terra-hookshot positioned content with the ability to display a dynamic arrow.
-- Additional tether documentation can be found on their site [TetherJS](http://tether.io/)

 ## Getting Started